Landau instability and mobility edges of the interacting one-dimensional Bose gas in weak random potentials: Linear Response to a Random Potential

 with ${\cal Z}=\sum_{m}\exp(-\beta E_{m})$ being the partition function and $\beta$ being the inverse temperature.
 Here $\delta\hat{\rho}_{k}$ is the Fourier component of the density fluctuation, and $|n \rangle$ and $E_{n}$ are the $n$-th state and energy of the many-body system, respectively.

-We obtain the value of drag force for the perturbation potential $V_\mathrm{i}(x)$ \cite{cherny09a,Cherny2012}
+We obtain the value of drag force for the perturbation potential $V_\mathrm{}(x)$ \cite{cherny09a,Cherny2012}

-with $\widetilde{V}_\mathrm{i}(k)$ being the Fourier transform of the external potential $V_\mathrm{i}(x)$ and $\beta$ being the inverse temperature.
+with $\widetilde{V}_\mathrm{}(k)$ being the Fourier transform of the external potential $V_\mathrm{}(x)$.
 This is the most general form of the drag force within linear response theory.
 At zero temperature, the second term in brackets is equal to zero.

 Once the dynamic structure factor is known, the transport properties for any kind of potential can be calculated.
 Here we consider the special case of a speckle pattern generated from a diffusive plate that is illuminated by laser light.
-It is convenient to consider random potentials by introducing an ensemble of various potentials.
-Then the random potential features can be obtained by averaging over the ensemble.
-One of the most important characteristics of random potentials, created with speckled laser beams, is their correlation function $\langle V_\mathrm{i}(x)V_\mathrm{i}(x')\rangle=g(x - x')$, where $\langle\cdots\rangle$ stands for the average over the random potential ensemble.
-For an arbitrary potential profile, the drag force is calculated with Eq.~(\ref{dragf1D}).
-Taking the average of this equation with respect to the ensemble, we obtain the drag force acting from the moving random potentials.
-We derive
+In order to examine the transport properties of a random potential it is useful to consider an ensemble of individual realizations of potentials and later averaging over the ensemble.
+Potentials created from laser speckle are characterized by a correlation function $\langle V_\mathrm{}(x)V_\mathrm{}(x')\rangle=g(x - x')$, where $\langle\cdots\rangle$ stands for the ensemble average.
+The average properties of the drag force can be calculated by averaging the drag force of Eq.~(\ref{dragf1D}).
+We obtain